PatrykZielinski/tis-service/README.md

 In order to build the service please execute the following:
 -  set DOCKER_HOME & DOCKER_CERT_PATH system environment variables </br>
-Th following command prints out the docker variables `docker-machine env --shell cmd default`
+The following command prints out the docker variables `docker-machine env --shell cmd default`

-- `mvn clean install docker:build`
+- `mvn clean install`

+# Integration tests

+The integration tests are executed automatically during the invocation of `mvn clean install`. </br> The process ist contolled by the plugins docker-maven-plugin & maven-failsafe-plugin.

 # Execution